Italian Word of the Day: Abbastanza (enough / quite)

 Direi che ho abbastanza verdure! – I’d say I have enough vegetables!

-Abbastanza can also modify adjectives, and it means enough if it is followed by a subordinate clause introduced by the prepositions da or per:
+Abbastanza can also modify adjectives, in which case is often followed by a subordinate clause introduced by the prepositions da or per:

 Il tempo mi sembra abbastanza buono per fare una passeggiata.